keptn/lifecycle-toolkit/docs/content/en/docs/implementing/metrics.md

 weight: 130
 ---

-Kubernetes provides two metrics servers, one that is custom, the other external.
-However, the Kubernetes metrics servers only allow you to release a single service on a API;
-you cannot use multiple observability platforms in one namespace for one API.

-The Keptn Metrics Operator provides a single entry point to all metrics in the cluster and allows you to use multiple observability platforms and multiple instances of any observability platform.
+The Keptn Metrics Operator provides a single entry point to all metrics in the cluster and allows you to define metrics based on multiple data platforms and multiple instances of any data platform.
 Metrics are fetched independently and can be used for an evaluation at workload- and application-level.